AxesAlpha/AxesAlpha/README.md

 <p align="center">
   <img width="460" height="300" src="https://media.giphy.com/media/XLsDo3hdxWpdm/giphy.gif">
 </p>
 My name is Armand Fourie.
 I'm a software engineer currently studying for my MCSE in Data Analytics.
-If you have any questions, offers or concerns, you can contact me on axesalphaza@gmail.com
+If you have any questions, offers or concerns, you can contact me on axesalphaza@gmail.com.
+I've removed all the clutter from my repositories and will reupload all of my projects in the following week or so
 <!--
 **AxesAlpha/AxesAlpha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.